justinethier/husk-scheme/docs/Continuations.markdown

 There are many versions of `continueEval`, depending upon the input pattern.
 We will briefly discuss each one in turn.
 The first one below accepts a higher-order Haskell function, which is just call into it directly:

-TODO:
--- Carry extra args from the current continuation into the next, to support (call-with-values)
+    continueEval _  (Continuation cEnv
+                                 (Just (HaskellBody func funcArgs))
+                                 (Just (Continuation cce cnc ccc _ cdynwind)) xargs
+                                  _)
-    continueEval _  (Continuation cEnv (Just (HaskellBody func funcArgs)) (Just (Continuation cce cnc ccc _ cdynwind)) xargs _) -- rather sloppy, should refactor code so this is not necessary val = func cEnv (Continuation cce cnc ccc xargs cdynwind) val funcArgs
+             val = func cEnv (Continuation cce cnc ccc xargs cdynwind) val funcArgs

 We may also receive a list containing Scheme code.
-In this case the function sees how much code is left.
+In this case the function checks how much code is left.
 If the Scheme code is all finished the resultant value is returned; otherwise we keep going:

     continueEval _ (Continuation cEnv (Just (SchemeBody cBody)) (Just cCont) extraArgs dynWind) val = do case cBody of